moding-il/bizdoc.core/README.md

   </mat-form-field>
 ```

+In the above example, the *type* attribute matches a TypeBase class declared in the configuration types section.

-Assign an icon to the from from any of the [Material Icons](https://material.io/tools/icons).
+You can change form configuration properties in the configuration file.
+For example, you can assign an icon to the from from any of the [Material Icons](https://material.io/tools/icons).

 ### Type